darensoh/Power_BI_Sales_Analysis/README.md

 - What are the demographic details of our customers?
 - How can we identify trends and patterns in sales data over time?

+# Tools I used
+- **Power BI Desktop:** The main face of the data visualization, providing stunning visuals and allowing for interactivity with the users.
+- **Power Query Editor:** A tool within Power BI Desktop, mainly used for data cleaning and data manipulation.

 # Analysis
 The dashboard comprises several key sections:
 1. **Exec Dashboard**: This section showcases a macro overview of sales and return data over various timelines, as well as a glimpse of the top 10 products.